To see the full list of our forthcoming courses and other events, use the list drop down menu above.

-If you would like to apply for a grant, please complete the Application form for a bursary from Godly Play UK
+If you are over 18 and would like to apply for a bursary, please complete the application form for a bursary from Godly Play UK

-Criteria for receiving a bursary to attend a three-day accredited course
+Criteria for receiving a bursary to attend a three-day accredited course:

-Applicants should provide details of at least one referee, who can support the application.
+- Applicants should also provide details of at least one – and preferably two – further referees who can positively support the application.